Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

-In summary, the ME samples are subtle and limited.
-Due to the special characteristics of MEs, many DL-based methods in recent years utilized and designed special blocks to explore the important information from and multi-scale features, ROIs and the relationship between ROIs.
-Other methods \cite{xia2019spatiotemporal} targeted discriminative ME features with less parameters to avoid overfitting.
+In summary, due to the special characteristics of MEs, many DL-based methods designed special blocks to extract discriminative ME representations from the latent semantic information.
+Recent MER researches indicate that attention and graph blocks are effective to model the semantic relationships.
+Current GCN-based MER are always based on the local facial regions and AU labels.
+In the future, more compact and concise representation, such as landmark location, can be further developed for efficient MER.
+Moreover, the transformer \cite{parmar2018image} has been verified effectively on modeling the relationship.
+For future MER research, transformers can be further applied to model the relationships between facial landmarks, AUs, RoIs and frames to enhance ME representation.
+On the other hand, other special blocks \cite{xia2019spatiotemporal} targeted at learning discriminative ME features with less parameters to avoid overfitting.
 In the future, more efficient blocks should be studied to dig subtle ME movements on limited ME datasets.